algogz/questions/q/acloud-saa-test3.md

 ### Question 5:

+Your image manipulation application allows users take a picture, upload it to your app, and request filters to be added to the image.
+You need to decouple the application so your users are not waiting for the image processing to take place.
+How would you go about doing this?

 - A. Use Lambda to process the images.
 - B. Use S3 to store the images and EC2 to process the requests.